goldstrike77/ansible-role-OS-beats/README.md

 - [Contributors](#Contributors)

 ## Overview
-This Ansible role installs Filebeat on operating system, including establishing a filesystem structure and server configuration with some common operational features.
+This Ansible role installs elastic Beats on operating system, including establishing a filesystem structure and server configuration with some common operational features.

 ## Requirements
 ### Operating systems